 The way organisations purchase and consume IT and software services is changing.
-With the onset of cloud and SaaS applications, there has been a move away from traditional models of purchasing and maintenance towards subscription based delivery models.
+With the onset of cloud and SaaS applications, there has been a move away from traditional models of purchasing and maintenance towards subscription-based delivery models such as ITaaS.
 Opex is now the new norm.
 Enterprises are now demanding the latest technologies and features, inherent security, predictable costs and the highest levels of service – delivered under a subscription model.

 ServiceCare ITaaS (IT as a Service) is a solution that includes modern desktop and server hardware, 24×7 support and maintenance, software licensing and the latest security controls – with a predictable per-user monthly subscription charge.
 The solution can be delivered from your office, datacentre or cloud environment.